-Agatha Beins (firstname.lastname@example.org) is an assistant professor in the Department of Multicultural Women’s and Gender Studies at Texas Woman’s University.
-She received her PhD in Women’s and Gender Studies at Rutgers University, an MFA in Creative Writing at Eastern Washington University, and an MA in Women’s Studies from the University of Arizona.
-In addition to her current book manuscript, which is about U.S. feminist periodicals published in the 1970s, her research interests include print and material cultures, cultural studies, art and activism, pedagogy, the histories of feminism and women’s studies, and feminist geography.
+Agatha Beins (email@example.com) is an associate professor in the Department of Multicultural Women’s and Gender Studies at Texas Woman’s University.
+She received her PhD in Women’s and Gender Studies from Rutgers University, an MFA in Creative Writing from Eastern Washington University, and an MA in Women’s Studies from the University of Arizona.
+Her book, Liberation in Print: Feminist Periodicals and Social Movement Identity (University of Georgia Press, 2017) analyzes periodicals’ role in shaping U.S. feminism as a collective identity and set of political practices in the 1970s.
+Her research interests also include print and material cultures, cultural studies, art and activism, pedagogy, the histories of feminism and women’s studies, and feminist geography.
 She is also coeditor of the anthology Women’s Studies for the Future: Foundations, Interrogations, Politics with Elizabeth Lapovsky Kennedy (Rutgers University Press, 2005) and coauthor of Effective Writing in Psychology: Papers, Posters, and Presentations with Bernard C. Beins (Blackwell, 2008).
-Her work appears or is forthcoming in Women: A Cultural Review, Frontiers: A Journal of Women’s Studies, and Feminist Studies.

 Christopher Johnson (firstname.lastname@example.org) is the chief of staff at Texas Woman's University.
 He is also currently working on a PhD in Educational Psychology at the University of North Texas with a concentration in research, measurement, and statistics.
 Through visual representations and graphical design, he is dedicated to mitigating the socially constructed idea that quantitative research and numbers hold a more profound truth because they are easy to compare to one another.
 He believes that sometimes simplicity is beautiful but in social research simplistic ideas are often a poor representation of reality and often just plainly inaccurate, particularly regarding the inferences drawn.
 Thus, his research focuses on methods and their stability in the face of unreliable measures, outliers, or missing data.